dolphindb/api-json/README.md

 #### Return as a table

-In this example, we will generate a table on the server side through DolphinDB script :`select * from table(1..3 as id,'tom' 'bob' 'tony' as name)`, and return it to the client in JSON format, DolphinDB Server stores table data in columns, so the returned json is also composed of multiple one-dimensional Arrays representing the corresponding DolphinDB columns.
+In this example, we generate a table on the server side through DolphinDB script `select * from table(1..3 as id,'tom' 'bob' 'tony' as name)`, and return it to the client in JSON format.
+DolphinDB server stores tables in columns, so the returned JSON is also composed of multiple one-dimensional arrays representing DolphinDB columns.

-> * Input parameter format
+> * Input arameter format
 ```
 var code = "select * from table(1..3 as id,'tom' 'bob' 'tony' as name)";
 code = encodeURIComponent(code);